ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_6-github/forking_projects_synopsis.md

 If you want to merge in the target branch to make your Pull Request mergeable, you would
-- add the original repository as a new remote
+- add the original repository as a new remote;
-- fetch from it
+- fetch from it;
-- merge the main branch of that repository into your topic branch
+- merge the main branch of that repository into your topic branch;
-- fix any issues
+- fix any issues;
 - and finally push it back up to the same branch you opened the Pull Request on.